 build.gradle.kts

 Have you got any tips or tricks to make your work with Gradle a pleasure?
-Share with us in comments!
+Share with us in the comments!